 Over the years, various invasive and non-invasive technologies have been developed to reduce unwanted fat, and researchers continue to seek and develop techniques.
-While new liposuction was the most effective technique for many vears, it is invasive and has inherent risks and limitations (2).
-Among the non-invasive procedures developed as alternative to liposuction, cryolipolysis induces the death of subcutaneous fat cells bv inducing cold (3). panniculitis Cryolipolysis, known as fat freezing, a non-invasive is cosmetic procedure designed to reduce localized fat deposits.
-Although generally considered safe, patients should be aware of potential risks and side effects.
-Two months after a single 60-minute cryolipolysis treatment, the treated area shows a reduction in thickness due to an average fat volume loss of $40\ mL^{(4)}$
+While new was liposuction the most effective technique for many vears, it is invasive and has inherent risks and limitations (2).
+Among the non-invasive procedures developed as an alternative to liposuction, cryolipolysis induces the death of subcutaneous fat cells bv inducing cold panniculitis (3) Cryolipolysis, known as fat freezing, а non-invasive is cosmetic procedure designed to reduce localized fat deposits.
+Although generally it is considered safe, patients should be aware of potential risks and side effects.
+Two months after a single 60-minute cryolipolysis treatment, the treated area shows a reduction in thickness due to an average fat volume loss of 40 mL (4)

-After cryolipolysis procedures, patients experience most minimal discomfort.
+After cryolipolysis procedures, most patients experience minimal discomfort.
 However, a small group of patients may experience pain.
-Unlike expected temporary discomfort, the delay post-treatment pain side effect is unique due to its intensity and late-onset, typically occurring within a few days of the procedure (5).
+Unlike the expected temporary discomfort, the delay post-treatment pain side effect is unique due to its intensity and late-onset, typically occurring within a few days of the procedure (5).
 Administering oral or parenteral medication to optimize pain control improves patient satisfaction and reduces side effects like anxiety and insomnia (6).
-Patient safety and satisfaction with pain cryolipolysis are important factors to consider when evaluating the effectiveness of this non-invasive fat reduction treatment (7).
-In terms of patient safety, it is essential for healthcare providers to carefully assess the patient's medical history and current health status before performing cry lipolysis.
+Patient safety and satisfaction with pain by cryolipolysis are important factors to consider when evaluating the effectiveness of this non-invasive fat reduction treatment (7).
+In terms

+Copyright© 2018, TMU Press.
+This open-access article is published under the terms of the Creative Commons Attribution-Noncommercial 4.0 International License which permits Share (copy and redistribute the material in any medium or format) and Adapt (remix, transform, and build upon the material) under the Attribution-Noncommercial terms of patient safety, it is essential for healthcare providers to carefully assess the patient's medical history and current health status before performing cry lipolysis.
 Patients with certain medical conditions or sensitivities to cold temperatures may not be suitable candidates for this treatment.
 Additionally, proper technique and equipment must be used to ensure the safety of the patient during the procedure (8).
 Patient satisfaction with pain during cry lipolysis is also a crucial aspect of evaluating its effectiveness.
-While cry lipolysis is generally well-tolerated by patients. some individuals most experience discomfort or mild pain during the treatment due to the sensation of intense cold and suction on the treated area (9).
+While cry lipolysis is generally well-tolerated by most patients. some individuals may experience discomfort or mild pain during the treatment due to the sensation of intense cold and suction on the treated area (9).
 Healthcare providers need manage patient to expectations regarding pain levels and provide adequate support throughout the procedure.
 Overall, assessing patient safety and satisfaction with pain by cry lipolysis involves careful consideration of individual health factors, proper technique by healthcare providers, and managing patient expectations on potential discomfort or pain during treatment; in order to it can effectively meet their needs while minimizing any potential risks or discomforts associated with it (10).
 Furthermore, Pain management during cry lipolysis is an essential consideration for patients undergoing this procedure.